EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the supply limited transpiration as a function of max rate parameter &amp; avaialable water
+Supply-limited transpiration as a function of a maximum rate parameter and available water, following Federer (1982).

 **Parameters**
 - **Fields**